 Integrated Development Environments (IDEs)#

-The teaching contents of this eBook build on so-called Application Programming Interfaces APIs) and Integrated Development Environments (IDEs).
+The teaching contents for programming in this eBook require so-called Application Programming Interfaces APIs) and Integrated Development Environments (IDEs).

 An API represents a computing interface that enables interactions between multiple software intermediaries.
 Modular programming becomes easy with an API because it systematically hides complex information that is not necessarily needed to write code according to industry standards.
 For instance, an API can define the interface between an application (such as Python or Word) and an Operating System (OS) such as Windows, Linux, or macOS (also referred to as platform).